CodeInferno03/youtube-video-saver/README.md

 - First, ensure that the tab you are on is a YouTube tab (its url must start with https://www.youtube.com/ or just youtube.com/)
 - You can open the extension either by clicking the extension button on the top right of the screen (the button which looks like a puzzle piece), or by using the keyboard shortcuts `Ctrl+Shift+Y` for Windows, and `Cmd+Shift+Y` for MacOS.
 - Once you open the extension, you can click the "Save Video" button in order to save the details of the current tab you are on.
-- Currently, there is no option to delete a single video from the list, but clicking "Delete All" will empty the list out.
+- To delete any entry in the list, you must first click the "delete" button to enter the deletion mode, then click on the entry you want to remove.
+When in deletion mode, the text in the delete button will be red, making it easy to tell when it is on.
+If you accidentally press the button and don't wish to delete anything, clicking the button again will disable deletion mode.
+To delete all the entries in the list, click "delete all"
 - Once you click the Save Video button, you should see the video you just saved get added to the list.
 Clicking it in the list will navigate to that video.

 # Planned Features
-- ### Ability to delete a single list entry
-Exactly what it sounds like.
-This feature is in development as I am trying to decide what the best way for it to look is
-- ### Ability to optionally give each video a title The ability to decide what the video should be saved as in the list, rather than saving the video title by default.
-Useful if you have a little note about what in the video is interesting
 - ### Stretch Feature - Ability to search for a video or short The ability to search for specific content in the list
 - ### Ability to export list JSON
 The ability to click a button, and have the entire dataset of the list be outputted as a JSON file.
 Useful for people switching machines who want to keep their saved data.

 # In-progress Features
-- Ability to delete a single entry from the list
 - Ability to trigger the save using the keyboard shortcut

 # Finished Features
 - ### Ability to view saved videos in a list format
 - ### Ability to open the extension using Keyboard commands I haven't quite added the ability to directly save, but you can now open the extension using the keyboard command `Ctrl+Shift+Y`, `Cmd+Shift+Y` for MacOS
+- ### Ability to delete a single video
+- ### Ability to set a custom title for saved list entries

 # Contributor(s)